fbpx

 Meeting up with someone new?
 Discuss and swap contact details so if one of you develops symptoms, you can keep each other informed.
 This also helps health authorities with contact tracing — a crucial line of defence in outbreak control.

-Keeping records isn’t just essential for monkeypox contact tracing.
+Keeping records isn’t just essential for mpox contact tracing.
 Swapping contact details and notifying sexual partners is a way to do your bit in helping curb the spread of other infections, such as HIV, syphilis, gonorrhea, shigella and chlamydia.

 4. Self-isolate if you have symptoms